 6. Working holiday

 When I’m on vacation, the first thing that comes up when meeting new people is where they are from.
-What are the prices like to rent or buy in their hometown compared to prices in New York (or wherever you live and work)?
+What are the prices like renting or buying in their hometown compared to New York (or wherever you live and work)?
 It’s a fun topic and one that everyone seems to like to engage in.

 Example opener: “I’m a broker in New York, and I was wondering, what are prices like where you live?”